 The ghouls that stalk mint plants include insects, arachnids, and a fungal disease.
 The latter is called mint rust and makes the plant look dusty, discoloured, and distorted.
 Since this is a contagious disease, the mint will catch it from other plants and pass it on to others.
 The best course of action is to remove the sick plants and keep an eye on their neighbours for any sign of rust.

 The insects include aphids, cutworms, and thrips.
 If their numbers are few, you can simply prune away the infested branches.
 Large infestations must be dealt with by using an organic insecticide or by removing the plants entirely.
 The arachnid that loves mint most is the two-spotted spider mite.
 They can be dealt with in the same way as the insects.

 The mint family includes a few evil cousins that nobody should consume, like perilla mint and pennyroyal.
 But even the friendly versions, like spearmint and peppermint, have their grouchy moments.
 Please take the necessary care if any of the following contraindications apply to you.

 - If you’re using Valium.

 - Any medication that undergoes a change once it passes through the liver.

 - Never use mint essential oil if you’re epileptic.
 The oil can trigger seizures.

 A Quick Summary

 Mint is a lovely garden and pot plant.
-Besides being blessed with good looks, the green leaves represent a cornerstone in the culinary world and the medicine cabinet.
-Mint must be one of the easiest plants to grow and if you’re not careful, this herb’s zest for life will consume the entire garden.
-While mint is generally safe in small doses, care must be shown by individuals with digestive and neurological problems, as well as those who are using medication.
+Besides being blessed with good looks, the herb is a cornerstone in the culinary world and medicine cabinet.
+Mint is one of the easiest plants to grow and if you’re not careful, this herb’s zest for life will consume the entire garden.
+While mint is generally safe in small doses, care must be taken by individuals with digestive and neurological problems, as well as anyone using certain prescription medications.